kvasdopil/ui-gen/README.md

   - Uses ref with screen ID + timestamp key to prevent duplicate API calls
   - Reuses existing incomplete conversation points when auto-generation triggers to prevent duplicates
   - Preserves original timestamps when completing conversation points
-  - Shows PromptPanel only when screen is selected
+  - Shows PromptPanel when screen is selected (even if it has no conversation points yet)
   - Handles screen click events for selection
+  - Displays placeholder screen with spinner, "Creating UI" text, and user prompt when generation is in progress or when screen has no content yet
-  - Displays "No content" message when screen has no HTML
+  - Shows "No content" message only when screen has no prompts and is not loading
   - Handles deletion of conversation points with automatic selection adjustment
+  - Calls `storage.deleteDialogEntry()` to persist conversation point deletions to database
   - Removes entire screen when last conversation point is deleted
   - Persists all changes immediately via onUpdate callback
   - **Arrow Connections**: Handles overlay clicks to start arrow creation